 I grew up with six siblings which was at times a mad house.
 It was Christmas morning that drew all of us together with one thought in mind, which was Santa Claus!

-Usually the six of us pushed, shoved and tumbles down the stairs, but on Christmas morning there was an unspoken etiquette to adhere to.
+Usually, the six of us pushed, shoved, and tumbled down the stairs, but on Christmas morning there was an unspoken etiquette to adhere to.
 We quietly tip-toed down the stairs, eldest brother first, then the rest of us following in order.
 The excitement building in us was almost unbearable, but we had the strength of soldiers as we quietly went into the kitchen.
 We each kissed Mama and wished her and baby sister “Merry Christmas and God Bless you.”

 Like my parents did for me, I gave my children warm memories of Christmas morning.
 We have so much fun reminiscing when we get together for Christmas Eve and Christmas afternoon.

 Now, with my children spending Christmas morning at home with their own children, time finds me alone on each Christmas morning.
 Yet, I still get up early, bake cinnamon rolls, then have one with coffee as I gaze at the tree lights.
 The first few years this happened made me a little sad.
 Then I realized there was a reason for me to spend that time alone for my spiritual growth.
 Christmas morning is now my time to give thanks for all the precious memories I have.
 I light candles, say prayers for all my loved ones, send love and prayer to the spirits of my dear parents and elder brother who gave me so much love, and pray for all who may be alone and sad on their Christmas morning.
 I pray for world peace and for love to fill the hearts of all.
 This tradition of mine has healed any sadness I once felt over being alone on Christmas morning.